verloop/ios-sdk/README.md

 ```

-- Set title on the widget.
+- Title: Set title on the widget.

 ```
 //Setting title on the widget